Cactoidal/Time-Crystal/godot/README.md

 Game mechanics are still under development.
 I'm wondering if, rather than generic PvO "trick-taking challenges" that contain PvP elements at the end, I should instead refocus the game to be strictly adversarial.
 As in, you have a "deck", your opponent has a "deck", and you're both trying to clobber each other.

 If you've played any kind of battle card game, you're familiar with the idea of building resources each turn and strategically deploying different types of cards to try and beat your opponent.
 A big problem with PvP on the blockchain is the time delay between actions.
-But what if your opponent, instead of being physically present, was instead a block of code?
+But what if your opponent, instead of being physically present, was instead a secret block of code?

 Here's the new idea.
 An OPPONENT (vaguely based on the Paramecium or Node mentioned above) consists of a constructed deck and some programmed logic.
 There will be a basic logic template, and this can be built upon with per-turn logic, global logic, and conditional logic (i.e. player has card x of type y on the field, so OPPONENT plays card z if card z is in hand, with target x).